top of page

 Sweet and sour pork curry with chamuang leaves

 The chamuang tree grows in Asia.
 We use the young leaves in Thai cuisine.
 They have the particularity of being sour.
 This sourness is counterbalanced by the sweetness of the coconut sugar and the saltiness of the soy sauce and fish sauce.
-It is a very spicy curry with a unique taste.
+It is a spicy curry with a unique taste.
 If you want to discover the culinary culture of the Isan, this curry is the perfect introduction.

 Serves 2.